LeonDoungala22/Practical_AI_ML_DL_DataScience_Portfolio/code/Week 3_4_Advanced ML and AWS/Week 3_Advanced ML/Practical projects ( Advanced ML )  /Ensembles/Diabetes Prediction and Characterization/.ipynb_checkpoints/Assingment-checkpoint.md

 - Characterize diabetes by identifying key features contributing to the condition.
 - Predict the likelihood of diabetes occurrence using the best-performing ensemble model.
 - Classify instances into disease and non-disease categories.
-- Apply PCA clustering to identify inherent patterns in the diabetes diagnosis data.
-- Investigate if the PCA components reveal distinct clusters.
-- Explore the possibility of automatically categorizing diabetes types (e.g., Type 1, Type 2) based on the identified patterns.
 - **Extend the classification:** Predict and visualize different diabetes types.

 ### Data Visualizations: